|

 https://doi.org/10.1007/978-3-319-21094-0_18

-[paper request] [Highlights]
+[paper request] [Summary]

-Behaviour, psyche, sign systems and other kinds of
+Behaviour, psyche, language and

 Uher, J. (2016a).
 What is behaviour?
 And (when) is language